GreensGoblins/GCPA2022/README.md

-# Sofwate for the GCPA
+# Software for the GCPA

 Python and Arduino Software for the 2022 North Carolina State University Department of Physics Senior Design group "Green's Goblins" for operation of the Goblin's Collimator Positioning Apparatus (GCPA)